In this article you’ll find all the info you need to organize a trip to the rice terraces of Longji in Guangxi Province.

 Ping’an (平安壮寨梯田) terraces fields: all you need to know

-Ping’an si the most developed area but that doesn’t mean it’s more touristy than Dazhai.
-It simply has more souvenirs shops, restaurants, and hotels because it was the first area to be developed.
+Ping’an is the most developed area but that doesn’t mean it’s more touristy than Dazhai.
+It has more souvenir shops, restaurants, and hotels because it was the first area to be developed.
 When I visited Longji I actually found more people in Dazhai than in Ping’an.

-- How to get to Ping’an from Guilin: figuring out how to get to the different locations from Guilin using public buses only and, most important, the timetable of the buses is a real pain.
-My suggestion is to book an hotel and then ask them to help you out.
-It depends from where you arrive, either one of the three train stations or the airport.
+- How to get to Ping’an from Guilin: figuring out how to get to the different locations from Guilin using public buses only and, most importantly, the timetable of the buses is a real pain.
+My suggestion is to book a hotel and then ask them to help you out.
+It depends on where you arrive, either one of the three train stations or the airport.
 There are direct buses from Guilin to Ping’an though and some of them leave from the Guilin bus station.
-The bus will take you first to the Longji ticket office where you’ll have to buy the 80RMB ticket (valid for 48 hours that must be used to enter the scenic area and it’s valid for both Ping’an and Dazhai) andthen it will drive you to the entrance of the Ping’an area where they’ll check you ticket.
+The bus will take you first to the Longji ticket office where you’ll have to buy the 80RMB ticket (valid for 48 hours that must be used to enter the scenic area and it’s valid for both Ping’an and Dazhai) and then it will drive you to the entrance of the Ping’an area where they’ll check your ticket.
 From there you’ll have to walk for about 20 minutes to the village

-- What to see in Ping’an: there are two viewing platform easily reached after a short hike.
+- What to see in Ping’an: there are two viewing platforms easily reached after a short hike.
 They are both ideal to watch the sunset.
 The most famous one is called Nine Dragons and Five Tigers (九龙五虎).
-In English these rice fields are often called Dragon’s back.
+In English, these rice fields are often called Dragon’s back.

 The second platform is located on the other side of the village and is called Seven Stars Accompany the Moon (七星伴月).

 Most of the people living in the area belong to the Zhuang minority, one of the 55 officially recognized in China.
 Despite being only 1 hour away from Dazhai they dress completely differently and speak a different dialect.